EggOrg/EggySharpUtils/README.md

 Utilities for c# applications.

 ## DevUp
 Package manager for developers.
-Includes Gradle.
+Only includes Gradle as of now.

 ## EggySwitch
 Switch parser for console applications.